jonase/eastwood/README.md

 and
 [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm)
 libraries to inspect namespaces and report possible problems.
 It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 alpha versions.
-It has been very lightly tested with Clojure 1.4.0, but it definitely does not work with Clojure versions earlier than 1.4.0.
+As of Eastwood version 0.2.0, it no longer suports Clojure 1.4.0 or earlier versions.

+It supports only Clojure on Java, not ClojureScript or Clojure/CLR.

 ## Installation & Quick usage